uviclibraries/rstudio/ggplot2-data.md

 **Fix percent values**

 Remove the percentage signs from the column cocoa_percent by converting the values to numbers using the functions `mutate()` and `parse_number()`.
-The `parse_number()` function takes in as a parameter a vector and drops all the non-numeric characters, transforming it in a numeric vector.
+The `parse_number()` function takes in as a parameter a vector and drops all the non-numeric characters, transforming it into a numeric vector.

-Use the `clean_names()` function from the janitor package to automatically standardize column names formatting.
-The `clean_names()` function requires only one parameter: the dataframe name.

 *Hint:* Remember to overwrite `chocolateData` with the object with the new column names, otherwise R will not save the new column names.